cerner/terra-framework/packages/terra-modal-manager/docs/README.md

 ### DisclosureManagerHeaderAdapter Support

-If component disclosed within the ModalManager renders a `DisclosureManagerHeaderAdapter`, the ModalManager will render a header and provide the standard disclosure navigation controls (close, go back, maximize/minimize, etc.) within it.
-The disclosed component can use the `DisclosureManagerHeaderAdapter` to inject its own title and CollapsibleButtonView into the header.
+If a component disclosed within the ModalManager renders a `DisclosureManagerHeaderAdapter`, the ModalManager will render an ActionHeader and provide the standard disclosure navigation controls (close, go back, maximize/minimize, etc.) within it.
+The disclosed component can use the `DisclosureManagerHeaderAdapter` to inject its own title and CollapsibleButtonView into the ActionHeader.

-If the disclosed component does **not** render a `DisclosureManagerHeaderAdapter`, the ModalManager does not render a header, as it is assumed that the disclosed component is rendering its own.
-In this case, the disclosed component is responsible for providing the appropriate controls to navigate the disclosure stack.
+If the disclosed component does **not** render a `DisclosureManagerHeaderAdapter`, the ModalManager will **not** render an ActionHeader itself.
+It is assumed that the disclosed component is rendering its own header.
+The disclosed component is responsible for providing the appropriate controls to navigate the disclosure stack. s
 > Note: The DisclosureManagerHeaderAdapter is the preferred way to present a header within the ModalManager.
-In a future major release, the ModalManager will **always** render the header and navigation controls.
+In a future major release, the ModalManager will **always** render the header and navigation controls, regardless of the presence of a DisclosureManagerHeaderAdapter.

 ### Example